-If you are considering to purchase a printed circuit board (PCB) read along in order to understand some essentials with the purchasing process.
+If you are considering purchasing a printed circuit board (PCB) read along in order to understand some essentials of the purchasing process.
 There are two types of manufacturers, PCB factory manufacturing and PCB prototype manufacturing.
-Usually, the manufacturers will create specific design as per the customer?s needs.
-That means that manufacturers never assemble a large amount of the same type boards at once, except for a bigger pre-purchased order.
-As far as the prototyping are just samples of the manufacturer?s product.
+Usually, the manufacturers will create specific designs as per the customer’s needs.
+That means that manufacturers never assemble a large amount of the same type of boards at once, except for a bigger pre-purchased order.
+As far as the prototyping are just samples of the manufacturer’s product.

-The purpose of regular manufacturing factories are the bulk orders, on the other hand, the prototype manufacturing factories are making samples (small quantities) and they cannot fulfil bigger orders.
+The purpose of regular manufacturing factories is the bulk orders, on the other hand, the prototype manufacturing factories are making samples (small quantities) and they cannot fulfill bigger orders.
 The prototype manufacturers also buy and sell samples, receiving money when they send them.
-If you are looking for a high quality printed circuit board you may focus your attention to regular manufacturer factories.
+If you are looking for a high-quality printed circuit board you may focus your attention on regular manufacturer factories.
 In fact, check what PCBONLINE has to offer, they are excellent at this field of work.

 And finally comes the distributor.
 There is not much to say here, but at least I can give you some tips on what should you look for.
-When looking for a distributor make sure that they offer extensive product range (flex, rigid, 1-48 layers etc?).
-Basically make sure that they work with the product you have ordered.
+When looking for a distributor make sure that they offer an extensive product range (flex, rigid, 1-48 layers, etc…).
+Basically, make sure that they work with the product you have ordered.
 Make sure that they will provide you with information regarding the time and the price that will cost you.
 Also, you better reach out to a distributor with many years of experience as they know what to do.

 Some distributors have requirements of course.
 In order to discuss important matters, and understanding between both sides is required so many of the distributors have a requirement for the English language for the contract person.
 Also, many of the distributors do not ship worldwide and they have a specific region in which your order location should be.
 Note that many manufacturers have their own shipping services, but it is most likely for them to ship only in their area.
 It is highly possible for them to use a distributor/dealer for other regions, so whenever you are discussing the shipping, ask about that.